 He graduated in zoology from the University of Bristol in 1980 and his subsequent career included the Durrell Wildlife Conservation Trust, where he was a herpetologist, and the Zoological Society of London.

 His career also includes two years training as an accountant, which left him sadder but much wiser.
-He is currently chairman of the British and Irish Association of Zoos and Aquariums, chairman of the European Association of Zoos and Aquariums, and sits on the board of two conservation charities in southern Africa.
+He is a past chairman of the British and Irish Association of Zoos and Aquariums (BIAZA); current chairman of the European Association of Zoos and Aquariums (EAZA); a member of the Zoological Society of London’s Zoos Advisory Committee; Chair of the Committee for Population Management of the World Association of Zoos and Aquaria (WAZA); and sits on the board of two conservation charities in southern Africa.

 Simon is a serious birder and interested in all aspects of natural history and conservation.